CabooseSayzWTF/SR1-Maps-Project/README.md

 3. Ultor Dome<br>
 4. Downtown - needs new cts files<br>
 5. Early Ultor Dome - not added yet<br>
-6. El Patron - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
+6. El Patron - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
-7. Factories - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
+7. Factories - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
 8. Freckle Bitches - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
-9. Highway Factory - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
+9. Highway Factory - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
-10. Lopez Seafood Inc - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
+10. Lopez Seafood Inc - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
 11. Low Rez Downtown - needs cts file<br>
 12. Penthouse - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
-13. Tha Row - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
+13. Tha Row - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
 <br>
 Big Ass Chains<br>
 ----------------<br>